oracle/terraform-provider-oci/website/docs/d/load_balancer_load_balancer_health.html.markdown

 ---

 # Data Source: oci_load_balancer_health
-The LoadBalancerHealth data source provides details about a specific LoadBalancerHealth
+The `oci_load_balancer_health` data source provides details about a specific LoadBalancerHealth

 Gets the health status for the specified load balancer.